4. Course Objectives

 - Articulate the ongoing relation between personal habits of reading and writing and the evolving study of English.

 Your Objectives for EL266

 - Demonstrate familiarity with the social and political forces shaping American culture during the time period

-- Use textual evidence to support your claims in oral and informal written discussion of assigned texts, without oversimplifying or ignoring views which differ from yours
+- Use textual evidence to support your claims orally and in writing, without oversimplifying or ignoring views which differ from yours

-- Organize and develop your initial reactions to assigned texts, through informal writing, peer critiques, and discussion
+- Organize and develop your initial reactions to assigned texts, through discussion, drafting, peer critiquing, and revision

 - Contribute actively to a positive learning environment

 - read all assigned texts and reflect meaningfully on them (a process that includes re-reading parts of large texts or the whole of shorter texts) before class,

 - participate via class discussion, in-class activities, and homework

 At the end of this course, you should be able to demonstrate

 - Awareness of the literary techniques authors use in order to express and develop their ideas